Nayega Manganese Project

 |DILUTED (Mt)||MN GRADE (%)|

-The metallurgical testwork conducted on the Nayega ore show that a simple scrubbing, screening and dense media separating (DMS) circuit will be required to upgrade the mined ore.
+Metallurgical testwork conducted on the Nayega ore shows that a simple scrubbing, screening and dense media separating (DMS) circuit will be required to upgrade the mined ore.

-- Mining will be undertaken from an open pit utilizing excavators, front-end-loaders and haul trucks.
+- Mining will be undertaken from an open pit utilising excavators, front-end-loaders and haul trucks.

 - Treatment will involve crushing the ROM ore before processing through a scrubber/DMS circuit.
 It is intended that SGM will own the process plant to be constructed by a reputable contractor.